I develop theoretical and computational methods to model, design, and control energy systems.

 Current Research and Scholarly Interests

 I research theoretical and computational methods to model, design, and control energy systems.
-These methods include computational fluid dynamics, uncertainty quantification, reduced order models, optimization and control algorithms, and high performance computing.
+These methods include computational fluid dynamics, uncertainty quantification, high performance computing, optimization, and control.
 Improved methods could increase renewable energy generation from wind turbines, hydro turbines, and concentrated solar power, reduce energy consumption from cars, trucks, ships, and airplanes, incorporate renewable energy and electric vehicles in the electricity grid, and enable carbon sequestration.

 - Analysis of control-oriented wake modeling tools using lidar field results WIND ENERGY SCIENCE 2018; 3 (2): 819–31